sergeyhush/resume/resume.md

 # Experience

+##  Lead DevOps (Data Engineeringa) at [Target][employer target]
+  September 2018 - Present

 ##  Member of Technical Staff at [Cumulus Networks][employer cumulus]

-  June 2013 - Present
+  June 2013 - September 2018

   Lead developer of numerous parts of the Cumulus Linux ecosystem that include internal and external automation, software design and development and release engineering.

-  * maintain and improve platform test infrastucture, mainly Python based running on KVM
+  * maintain and improve platform test infrastructure, mainly Python based running on KVM
-  * created and continuously maintaining fully autonomous container-based CI/CD pipeline for infrastucture testing
+  * created and continuously maintaining fully autonomous container-based CI/CD pipeline for infrastructure testing
   * develop various tools and services used internally and externally, mainly Python and Golang based
   * integration with orchestration tools like Puppet, Ansible as well as new module development
   * end-to-end automation of release process for Cumulus Linux, NetQ and other customer deliverables